The CAMBA Trail Steward Program

 - Leaf blowing goals and methods

 - All the trail maps you could ever need

 - Folding saw that you can carry in your pack

 - Use of CAMBA hand tools and power tools (when properly certified), so that you do not have to use your own.

 - Trail Steward T-shirt

-- Invitation to training and special events exclusively available to CAMBA Trail Stewards
+- Invitation to training exclusively available to CAMBA Trail Stewards

 - Your name in lights!
 Listing on the CAMBA website in the exclusive Trail Steward group